 The First World War started in 1914 and lasted four years.
 It was fought at sea, on land and in the air.

 It was the first time in history that millions of people from many countries fought at the same time.

 The No. 2 Construction Battalion (Nova Scotia Archives)

-The No. 2 Construction Battalion was formed specifically for black men to serve as part of the Canadian army.
-Even though they would not be given the same rights as others, the men in this unit were proud and excited to help win the war for Canada and the other countries that were fighting on the same side.
+The No. 2 Construction Battalion was formed for Black men to serve as part of the Canadian army.
+They would not be in a combat role.
+But the men in this unit were proud and excited to help win the war for Canada and the other countries that were fighting on the same side.

 (Photo of Rev. William White)